zh1peng/EEGQC_GUI/README.md

-# EEG_QC_GUI

-Just try to make manual/visual QC on EEG data much more easier.
+# EEG_QC_GUI----Make QC on EEG data a bit easier.

+## Require:EEGlab,Matlab
+Our lab is using Biosemi-64 system, data was preprocessed using EEGlab and FASTER (link to preprocess pipline reps).
+So the bad chennel part would be very different for different system, other parts would be work well.
 ![image](https://user-images.githubusercontent.com/25647407/28079377-11530226-6660-11e7-9fcb-07fde29b938a.png)

 ### Key Features:
-1.Read eeg data set (preprocessed) in a given dir 2.After loading data, it allows you explore data/ics,reject bad epoch/ics, interpolate bad channel.
+1. Read eeg data set (preprocessed) in a given dir
+2. After loading data, it allows you explore data/ics,reject bad epoch/ics, interpolate bad channel.
-3.QCed data can be saved and info like bad epoch/channel/ics/QCer's comments can be recorded.
+3. QCed data can be saved and info like bad epoch/channel/ics/QCer's comments can be recorded.
-4.There is an anoying but tiny bug on the scroll window, that won't affect use.
+4. There is an anoying but tiny bug on the scroll window, that won't affect use.

 ### Features in the Future
-1.Advanced Gui code instead of Guide
+1. Advanced Gui code instead of Guide
-2.automatically detect data quality
+2. Automatically detect data quality
-3.Bug fixed,especially reject epoch process.
+3. Bug fixed,especially reject epoch process.
-4.Submit as plug-in to EEGlab
+4. Submit as plug-in to EEGlab
 (5.suggest potential bad epoches based on machine learning results, another project)

-It requires EEGlab

 ## Breif Mannual: